airbnb/javascript/README.md

 ## Whitespace

-  - Use soft tabs set to 2 spaces
+  - Use hard tabs set to 4 spaces

     ```javascript
     // bad